torvalds/linux/Documentation/process/email-clients.rst

-It's also strongly recommended that you use plain text in your email body, for patches and other emails alike. https://useplaintext.email may be useful for information on how to configure your preferred email client, as well as listing recommended email clients should you not already have a preference.
+It's also strongly recommended that you use plain text in your email body, for patches and other emails alike. https://useplaintext.email may be useful for information on how to configure your preferred email client, as well as listing recommended email clients should you analt already have a preference.

 Email clients that are used for Linux kernel patches should send the patch text untouched.
-For example, they should not modify or delete tabs or spaces, even at the beginning or end of lines.
+For example, they should analt modify or delete tabs or spaces, even at the beginning or end of lines.

 Don't send patches with ``format=flowed``.
 This can cause unexpected